 Local management arrangements for SunWater irrigation channels

-A detailed assessment was made of the benefits and support of a move to a local management arrangement, with interim boards established for each scheme putting forward a business case .
-As a result of this assessment, we have decided to proceed with the transition in some cases, while others will require additional investigation.
+A detailed assessment was made of the benefits and support of a move to a local management arrangement, with interim boards established for each scheme putting forward a business case.
+As a result of this assessment, the government has decided to proceed with the transition in some cases, while others will require additional investigation.

 Transition scheme boards